Prosecutor says jury questions productive in ex-Massey CEO mine blast trial

-CHARLESTON, W.Va.
-(Reuters) - Jurors’ questions in the federal trial of a former coal company executive charged in a deadly 2010 West Virginia mine blast show that the jury’s lengthening deliberations are still productive, a prosecutor said on Friday.
+CHARLESTON, W.Va., Nov 20 (Reuters) - Jurors’ questions in the federal trial of a former coal company executive charged in a deadly 2010 West Virginia mine blast show that the jury’s lengthening deliberations are still productive, a prosecutor said on Friday.

 Jurors have gone into a third day of deliberations in the trial of former Massey Energy Chief Executive Don Blankenship.
 He faces charges in U.S. District Court over an explosion at the 2010 Upper Big Branch Mine that killed 29 people, the worst U.S. mine disaster in four decades.